 Evidence #2: Live chat

-So based on #1 and #2 above it’s clear conversational ecommerce is going to work.
+Based on #1 and #2 above it’s clear conversational ecommerce is going to work.

 But why isn’t eCommerce conversational already a reality?